pwr-pbr23/M6/README.md

 We decided to merge two repositories in order to make reproduction easier.

-## Preparation for reproduction
+### Preparation for reproduction
-Since models require CUDA to be able to run and not all computers can have it installed we decided to do a reproduction on google colab.
+Since models require CUDA to be able to run and not all computers can have it installed, we decided to do the reproduction on Google colab. \
 For this reason there are a couple of steps required to do before reproduction itself.

 1. Download this repository using _Download ZIP_ option. \